bmc/scalasti/index.md

 The resulting jar file will be in the top-level `target` directory.

+If you're on a Unix-like system (include Mac OS), you don't need a pre-installed `sbt` script.
+Just use `bin/activator` within the repository
+itself:

+    bin/activator compile test package

 # Runtime Requirements

-Scalasti 2.0.0 requires the following libraries to be available at runtime, for some, or all, of its methods.
+Scalasti 2.x.y requires the following libraries to be available at runtime, for some, or all, of its methods.

 * The main [ASM][] library (version 4), e.g., `asm-4.2.jar`